nextcloud/documentation/admin_manual/installation/nginx_examples.rst

 ----------------------

 - :doc:`nginx_owncloud_8x`
-- :doc:`nginx_owncloud_9x`
+- :doc:`nginx_nextcloud_9x`

-You can use ownCloud over plain http, but we strongly encourage you to use SSL/TLS to encrypt all of your server traffic, and to protect user's logins and data in transit.
+You can use Nextcloud over plain http, but we strongly encourage you to use SSL/TLS to encrypt all of your server traffic, and to protect user's logins and data in transit.